 Coming to Calm during Turbulent Times: the Neuroscience of our Nervous Systems (Online)

-Compassionate Communication of Ohio is hosting a workshop with Sarah Peyton!
+Compassionate Communication Center of Ohio is hosting a workshop with Sarah Peyton!
 Sarah integrates brain science and the use of resonant language to heal trauma and nourish self-warmth with exquisite gentleness.

 In a world filled with upset, our nerves can become frayed, our tempers can be short, and our ability to cope can go missing.
 In times like these, we need to know everything we can about how to nourish and support our own well-being.
 Join Sarah Peyton for a workshop that integrates the latest research in neuroscience with techniques in resonant language that help us self-soothe and generate self-warmth with exquisite gentleness.